Agnes Mountain and Gunsight Peak 8198 via Stehekin + PCT / 艾格尼絲山

 The view of Chickamin Glacier was beyond words, and I never thought I’d be back again.
 Let alone see Chickamin Slam, which we climbed together in 2014, from the other side of the glacier.
 Before long, we reached the bottom of the broken snow ramp.

 I didn’t think there would be moats with the heavy snowpack this year.
 But to our dismay, the gap was a few feet wide.
 So I belayed Patrick from the snow, and he brought me onto the wet slabs below the ramp.
-Then I put in a picket and went over to the anchor.
+I soon put in a picket and went over to the anchor.

 Chickamin Slam above Chickamin Glacier Basin